ArthurKa/global-time/README.md

-Gets real time in milliseconds with 0.001 precision from https://time.gov in UTC.
+Gets UTC real time in milliseconds with 0.001 precision from http://worldtimeapi.org/api/timezone/Etc/UTC.
+No longer supports https://time.gov/actualtime.cgi due missing time value.

 **It's completely not dependent on your system or local time.**